mshuber1981/github-react-portfolio-template/README.md

   ];
   ```

-1. Import the project images you want to use (data.js line 14), skip steps 2-3 if you want to use the default image
+1. Import the projects images you want to use (data.js line 14), skip steps 2-3 if you want to use the default image

 - ```javascript
   // Projects Images